What is a Email Bounce? [Three Ways to Lower Your Bounce Rate]

-A hard bounce is an email that has been permanently rejected due to something that has occurred after making it to the recipient server.
+A hard bounce email is an email that has been permanently rejected due to something that has occurred after making it to the recipient server.
 This will typically happen when the recipient email address is invalid.
 For example, maybe the domain name does not exist, the email is no longer active, or the recipient is simply unknown.

 As an email sender, it is your responsibility to make sure your email bounce rates stay as low as possible – your deliverability depends on it!

-3 Ways to Lower your Bounce Rates
+3 Ways to lower your bounce rates

 To optimize your email deliverability, an acceptable email bounce rate will be anything less than .1%, but this number will vary depending on your unique situation.
 If your bounce rate starts to increase, mailbox providers will take note of your email traveling back through servers and could mark your email as spam.
 Once this happens, inbox placement will suffer, with more of your mail going straight to recipient’s spam folders.

-So what can you do as a sender to reduce your email bounce rates?
+So what can you do as a sender to keep your bounce rates as low as possible?
 Here are a few tips on how to lower your email bounce rate:

-Regularly clean your email lists – Recipients who complain, bounce, or have not interacted with your email in a while should be regularly cleaned from your sending lists.
+Recipients who complain, bounce, or have not interacted with your email in a while should be regularly cleaned from your sending lists.
 This will not only reduce your risk of bounces, it will also reduce the amount of negative engagement your email receives.
 This type of “list hygiene” can go a long way in improving your overall email deliverability.

 Sending your email only to people who want to receive them will decrease your bounce rates and increase your engagement.
 We highly advise against sending your email to a purchased email list as it will severely damage your sender reputation and overall deliverability.
 To learn more, read our blog on the risks of sending to a purchased email list.

-Immediately remove hard bounces – It is important that you remove hard bounces from your email lists immediately after the bounce occurs.
+It is important that you remove hard bounces from your email lists immediately after the bounce occurs.
 Hard bounces are monitored by mailbox providers very closely and will greatly impact your deliverability if not taken care of.
 Being that this task can get incredibly tedious, many senders will use an email service provider like SocketLabs who has built in bounce processing that will automatically add hard bounces to a suppression list so these inactive addresses do not continuously receive your email.